 According to a Statista survey, only 16% of Americans are active WhatsApp users.
 Here’s why.

-Privacy has huge importance to Americans.
+According to a 2015 survey, privacy is very important to Americans.
 They love having their personal space a lot.
 As mentioned, WhatsApp has its features where you can share your location.
-This means that it can have your personal information and many aren’t comfortable with that.
+This means that the app can collect your personal information.
+This knowledge makes many Americans uncomfortable.

 Aside from that, Whatsapp has features that allow you to see if someone is online or not.
 Although there is an option where you can change your privacy settings, there’s still a chance that your personal space may be compromised.